Just here to profess our love for 巧虎 (Qiǎo hǔ / clever tiger), an educational Chinese show for children!

 - China’s 巧虎 program uses Simplified Chinese: http://www.qiaohu.com/.
 However, they deliver within China, so you have to know someone who lives there and can receive and then mail the package to you.

 - Taiwan’s 巧虎 program uses Traditional Chinese: http://www.ciaohu.com/.
 This program is available for US families through their office in Garden Grove, California.

 Occasionally, English is used since English is gradually introduced to Taiwanese children around age 4-5.

-Although we are mainly learning simplified Chinese, I’m using 巧虎 to ramp up my kids’ enthusiasm about Chinese learning and immerse them in native Mandarin.
+Although we are mainly learning simplified Chinese, we are using 巧虎 to ramp up my kids’ enthusiasm about Chinese learning and immerse them in native Mandarin.

-In the US, a monthly subscription of 6 issues currently costs $175 USD ($29/month) and 12 issues costs $322 USD (~$27/month).
+For the year of 2017-2018, in the United States, a monthly subscription for 6 issues cost $175 USD ($29/month); 12 issues costs $322 USD (~$27/month).

 The cost of subscription to other countries are as follows:

 - Half-year: $171

 Please note that the above pricing is subject to change and that you should contact the company to verify current rates!

 巧虎 Ciaohu contact information